Brainicism/bgutil-ytdlp-pot-provider/README.md

 #### (a) HTTP Server Option

 The provider is a Node.js HTTP server.
-You have two options of running it: as a prebuilt docker image, or manually as a node application.
+You have two options for running it: as a prebuilt docker image, or manually as a node application.

 **Docker:**